prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>GRPCServerTLSConfig configures the gRPC server from which Thanos Querier reads
+<p>grpcServerTlsConfig defines the gRPC server from which Thanos Querier reads
 recorded rule data.
 Note: Currently only the CAFile, CertFile, and KeyFile fields are supported.
 Maps to the &lsquo;&ndash;grpc-server-tls-*&rsquo; CLI args.</p>